Wired vs. Wireless Security Cameras: Which Is Best for You?

-Now let’s do a comparison of these wired vs wireless home security cameras, to help you decide which of these options best match your needs.
+Now let’s do a comparison of these wired vs. wireless home security cameras to help you decide which of these options best matches your needs.

 Wire-Free Home Security Systems

 Wire-free home security cameras are very popular for the convenience they provide.
 With super-easy installation and setup, these DIY home security systems have a lot of perks.
 With cloud storage of data, you can access data from anywhere in the world.
 They can record video in full high definition and some also come equipped with night vision, for proper coverage during the dark.
 The best wireless home security systems also have an advanced machine learning algorithm that can detect suspicious activity.
 However, all of this relies on a stable internet connection which can greatly affect its performance.
-Furthermore, wireless security cameras are connected to the internet wirelessly as well as to power, which means you can have peace of mind during power outages.
+Furthermore, wireless security cameras connect to the internet and power wirelessly, which means you can have peace of mind during power outages.

 - Easy Installation: The foremost reason most people opt for wire-free home security systems is the ease of installation.
-All you need to do is essentially put in the batteries and connect it to the wifi using the smartphone app.
+Essentially, all you need to do is put in the batteries and connect the system to Wi-Fi using the smartphone app.
 What this also means is it is easier to move if you want to change its location.
 You will save on professional setup costs as well.
 This is also a great option if you are a renter and you do not want to do permanent damage to the walls.
 Also when and if you move houses, the removal and then re-installation will be a piece of cake.

 - Smart Features: Wire-free home security cameras come with many great features.
 With person detection, they can save a lot of energy by only powering on when a person is detected.
 With two-way communication, you can safely communicate with the person on the other side of the door.
 Some advanced wireless home security systems have a machine learning and artificial intelligence system that can detect suspicious activity, for example, it can detect if a person is constantly moving back and forth around your house.
 This can help you detect and prevent crime as it happens.
 In the case of crimes, some great home security systems can alert the authorities so you don’t have to, providing supreme protection.

-- Smart Home Integration: Wire-free home security systems also seamlessly integrate with your smart home set up.
-Many now come equipped with voice assistants such as Google Assistant and Alexa that adds to the convenience.
-Apps are now very user-friendly and capable thus providing you with peace of mind when your out and on the go.
+- Smart Home Integration: Wire-free home security systems also seamlessly integrate with your smart home setup.
+Many now come equipped with voice assistants such as Google Assistant and Alexa, which add to the convenience.
+Apps are now very user-friendly and capable, thus providing you with peace of mind when you’re out and on the go.

 - Cloud Video Storage: The cloud storage of recordings comes with its costs, but also adds to the accessibility.
 You can use the apps to view past recordings from any place that has an internet connection around the world.
 Furthermore, you can store the recordings for a longer period of time and decide what recordings you want to keep or not.

 - Privacy Concerns: Another major concern is when it comes to people’s privacy.
-Since security systems are often placed inside homes, these might be recording and intimate conversations between you and your family.
+Since security systems are often placed inside homes, these might record intimate conversations between you and your family.
 All of this is being uploaded on the internet to a cloud database.
-Even though it is nearly impossible, people are still skeptical about the reliance on the internet since this could potentially get hacked.
+Even though it is nearly impossible, people are still skeptical about the reliance on the internet since this might get hacked.
 However, with cameras on the outside of the house, you will not need to worry about this stuff.

 Wired Home Security Cameras

 Wired PoE security cameras are usually good if you want to cover a large area.
 You can have up to 15 cameras that provide you with good and reliable coverage of all the corners of your house.
 Wired security cameras typically have two types; traditionally, these were DVR systems (Digital Video Recorder), and these were powered using a power cable and used ethernet for the internet.
-Nowadays there are NVR systems (Networked Video Recorder), these have many features like a higher quality video when compared to DVR and these also have other features like person detection.
-NVR systems use PoE or power over ethernet meaning that these get both their power, and internet using the sole ethernet cable.
+Nowadays there are NVR (Networked Video Recorder)systems.
+These have many features like a higher quality video when compared to DVR and these also have other features like person detection.
+NVR systems use PoE, or power over ethernet, meaning that these get both their power and internet access using the sole ethernet cable.

 - Reliability: The biggest advantage of having wired PoE security systems is that they are very reliable.
 Unlike the other systems, wired cameras do not depend on the strength of your internet connection to keep recording.
 Even if there is a power outage, in most cases these will power themselves using batteries.

 - Privacy: Furthermore, if you are skeptical about cloud storage of data, these are perfect for you since they do not store the video on the cloud.
-For a lot of people hacking is a genuine concern.
+For many people, hacking is a genuine concern.
 Especially with home security systems, where a lot of your conversations are being recorded, you can feel safe knowing that none of it is being uploaded on the internet, and hence, can be hacked.

 - No Cloud Storage Costs: Unlike wireless security systems, these do not store your data on a cloud-based server.
 This saves you all the additional costs that wireless security camera users have to pay for storage.

-- Power Outages: Unless your wired security camera setup comes with external battery support, in the case of a power outage, these cameras may turn off.
-Note that this might put you at a great security risk since blackouts are often associated with higher crime.
+- Power Outages: Unless your wired security camera setup comes with external battery support, these cameras may turn off in the case of a power outage.
+Note that this might put you at a significant security risk since blackouts are often associated with higher crime.

 Wireless Home Security Camera Systems